apache/lucene/lucene/MIGRATE.md

 in combination with the corresponding system property:
 `java.util.logging.manager=org.apache.logging.log4j.jul.LogManager`.

+### Kuromoji and Nori analysis component constructors for custom dictionaries

+The Kuromoji and Nori analysis modules had some way to customize the backing dictionaries by passing a path to file or classpath resources using some inconsistently implemented APIs.
+This was buggy from the beginning, but some users made use of it.
+Due to move to Java module system, especially the resource lookup on classpath stopped to work correctly.
+The Lucene team therefore implemented new APIs to create dictionary implementations with custom data files.
+Unfortunately there were some shortcomings in the 9.1 version, also when using the now deprecated ctors, so users are advised to upgrade to Lucene 9.2 or stay with 9.0.

+See LUCENE-10558 for more details and workarounds.

 ## Migration from Lucene 8.x to Lucene 9.0

 ### Rename of binary artifacts from '**-analyzers-**' to '**-analysis-**' (LUCENE-9562)